leonardr/cce-python/README.md

   necessary for the work to still be in copyright today.
 * Of these, about 19% definitely have that renewal record and are still in copyright.
-* About 8% _seem_ to have a renewal record, but a manual inspection is necessary to make sure.
+* About 10% _may_ have a renewal record, but a manual inspection is necessary to make sure.
-* About 73% definitely have no renewal record.
+* About 71% definitely have no renewal record.

 # Getting the Data